top of page

 To help GEICO's independent agent channel stand out from our consumer-facing creative, I partnered with our creative agency, The Martin Agency, to create a distinct visual identity system – including brand guidelines and custom-made patterns and other graphic elements.
 This gave these agents a more tailored, ownable B2B design language while still feeling connected to the larger brand.

-I worked cross-functionally with marketing, partner experience teams, and regional stakeholders to make sure the system met real-world needs.
-The design language had to flex across everything from internal sales decks to agent-facing swag, and I provided tools and documentation to make that rollout seamless.
+I worked with marketing, corporate communications, and regional teams to ensure the system met real needs.
+The design language had to flex across everything from sales decks to agent swag, and I provided tools and documentation for a seamless rollout.

-The new identity gave the independent agent channel a more confident, recognizable presence in the B2B space.
-Internally, teams appreciated having a clear, stylish system to work from; externally, it helped elevate our perception among partners and prospects.
-The use of bold pattern and color created a visual shorthand for the channel that made it easier to separate, spotlight, and celebrate.
+The new identity gave the independent agent channel a confident, recognizable presence in B2B.
+Internally, teams valued having a clear, stylish system to work from.
+Externally, it elevated our perception among partners and prospects.

 Custom calendar.